Big Ideas,

-Casper Youth Hub, an initiative of VOID Outreach Inc., is a Casper-based nonprofit dedicated to giving Natrona County teens a true "third space" — somewhere outside of home and school to explore, create, and grow.
+Casper Youth Hub is a nonprofit dedicated to giving Natrona County teens a true "third space".
+Somewhere outside of home and school to explore, create, and grow.
 We offer hands-on programming in technology, digital arts, maker skills, entrepreneurship, and more, all designed and shaped with youth voice at the center.
 Whether you're looking to learn new skills, find mentorship, or simply belong somewhere, Casper Youth Hub is building a community where every young person in Casper can thrive.

 A youth-only third space in downtown Casper, now growing from our home at Atrium Plaza.